 - If your school or organization is interested in an electric safety demonstration, or you would like literature on electric safety, call MVEA or email us.

-Each year, 400 people are electrocuted in their home or yard.
+Each year, hundreds of people are electrocuted in their home or yard.

 - Electricity looks for the quickest path to ground.
 On its journey to the ground, electricity travels through conductors.
 Good conductors include water, metals, and people.
 Human beings are good conductors simply because about 70% of the body is composed of water.When electricity travels through the body, it can overload the nervous and cardiovascular systems.
 Electric burns can cause serious injury or death.
 Electrical safety is something we should not take for granted.

 How does the electricity in my home work?

 - Interactive Electrical Safety – In and Around Your Home

 - Electricity enters your home through a service entrance from a series of outdoor power lines or an underground connection.
 A typical service entrance consists of two 120-volt wires and one neutral wire that deliver power to lights and appliances in your home.

 - The electric meter is mounted outdoors where electricity enters your home.
 This meter is used to measure the amount of electricity that is used.
 The meter is monitored by MVEA and is protected by law!
 Tampering with the electric meter is extremely dangerous and illegal!